JackSzwergold/Cheat-Sheets/content/Connecting to MAMP from Windows on a Mac OS X Install of VirtualBox 3.md

 The other benefit of this setup is on your Windows machine you can setup a static IP address—like for example 192.168.56.10—and use that address to connect from your `host` setup to your `guest` setup.

 Again, for basic Windows browser compatibility testing, that might not be a factor but it is a nice option to have.
 And having a separate network interface for host-only traffic can help eliminate the potential issues associated with having all traffic going through the main **10.0.2.2** interface.

-***

-*Connecting to MAMP from Windows on a Mac OS X Install of VirtualBox • Part 3: Advanced — Using a Dual Network Interface Setup with a Host-Only Interface (c) by Jack Szwergold; written on March 2, 2014.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*